-Consultation is a key part of FSANZ's standards development process.
 The process by which FSANZ considers standard development matters is open, accountable, consultative and transparent.
-Public submissions are called for to obtain the views of interested parties on the Application and the impacts of the regulatory options.
-All calls for submissions are notified via the FSANZ Notification Circular, media release, FSANZ's social media tools and Food Standards News.
+Public submissions were called for to obtain the views of interested parties on the Application and the impacts of the regulatory options.

-The Applicant, individuals and organisations that make submissions on this Application will be notified at each stage of the assessment.
-Subscribers and interested parties are also notified via email about the availability of reports for public comment.
+The Applicant, individuals and organisations that made submissions on this Application were notified at each stage of the assessment.
+Subscribers and interested parties were also notified via email about the availability of reports for public comment.

-Following consultation, the FSANZ Board will consider the proposed variation taking into account comments received through submissions.
-If the draft variation to the Code is approved by the FSANZ Board, that decision will be notified to the Australia and New Zealand Ministerial Forum on Food Regulation (Forum).
-If the decision is not subject to a request for a review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code.
+The FSANZ Board's decision has been notified to the Australia and New Zealand Ministerial Forum on Food Regulation.
+If the decision is not subject to a request for a review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code via the Notification Circular and on the FSANZ website.